Scoliosis Surgery Techniques

 - Typically, in a child who has reached an appropriate age for definitive fusion, instrumentation will also be placed when the fusion is performed.
 The instrumentation rigidly “fixes” the spine internally through rods being attached to screws, hooks and wires (“anchors”) at multiple sites along the curve so that the corrected position is carefully preserved while the fusion is completed over a 4- to 6-month period.

-- Depending on the flexibility of the curve and any preceding treatment (such as traction), there may even be additional correction of the deformity achieved by the application of the instrumentation.
+- Depending on the flexibility of the curve and any preceding treatment (such as traction), there may even be additional correction of the curve achieved by the application of the instrumentation.

 - Often the patient does not need a cast or brace if the internal instrumentation is felt to be adequate at the time of surgery.